-When an employee commutes from home to work and back again, employers are not required to compensate them for this time.
+When an employee commutes from home to work and back again, you’re not required to compensate them for this time.
 The ordinary home-to-work commute is considered a byproduct of any job and therefore is not an unusual situation that would need pay.
 An exception to this policy does exist.
-If an employee is called back to work after completing their workday, the employee is entitled to compensation.
+If an employee is called back to work at a customer’s site after completing their workday, the employee is entitled to compensation.

 Trips Between Job Sites

 In some instances, an employee may travel a long distance to a job site and return home within the same day.
-While the employer will compensate them for this travel time, they may be able to deduct the standard commute time of that employee if the employee does not first have to stop at their regular work site before traveling to the job site or stop on their way home.
+While the employer will pay them for this travel time, they can deduct what would’ve been the normal standard commute time of that employee.

-When an employee travels overnight for work, their employer only has to pay for time spent traveling if done during regular work hours.
+When an employee travels overnight for work, the employer must pay for time spent traveling (as a passenger) if done during regular work hours.
 For example, Katie typically works from 8:00 AM to 5:00 PM Monday through Friday.
 If she is flying for work from 1:00 PM to 6:00 PM, Katie will only be compensated from 1:00 PM to 5:00 PM.

 However, if Katie is working on a report while on her flight from 4:00 PM to 5:30 PM, she will be compensated beyond 5:00 PM.
 This is considered working time since the report is for Katie’s employer.